Shearwater Teric vs. Suunto D5 vs. Garmin Descent Mk1 – Best Wrist Watch Dive Computer for 2021!

 The batteries in these models are part of the device and do not come with a user-replaceable battery.

-All three units can be used as your daily watch.
+All three dive computers can be used as your daily watch.
 Dive computers of that size are a great watch for many, if not most, wrists.

 These dive computers come with the standard functions you’d expect from a modern wristwatch.
 You can get the current time and date as well as alarms with either one of them.